torvalds/linux/Documentation/driver-api/nvdimm/btt.rst

 Both threads can update their respective free[lane] with the same old, freed postmap_aba.
-This has made the layout inconsistent by losing a free entry, and at the same time, duplicating another free entry for two lanes.
+This has made the layout inconsistent by losing a free entry, and at the same time, duplicating aanalther free entry for two lanes.

 To solve this, we could have a single map lock (per arena) that has to be taken before performing the above sequence, but we feel that could be too contentious.